Cost of living · El Paso, Texas · 2026

 How much does housing cost in El Paso?

 A 2-bedroom apartment in El Paso costs approximately $1,191 per month based on HUD Fair Market Rent data.
-Housing makes up about 17% of the total monthly budget.
+At about 34% of the monthly needs budget, housing is the largest cost category here.

 Is El Paso more expensive than the national average?